tonikelope/coronapoker/README.md

 ### What is coronahmac.jar?

-It is a small module that is loaded at startup to mitigate any player (including the server) trying to cheat using a hacked version of the game.
+It is a small module that is loaded at game startup to mitigate any player (including the server) trying to cheat using a hacked version of the game.
 For obvious reasons the source code is not available.

 #### Installing coronaHMAC as Maven local package:
 ```